 We love blueberry muffins in this house.
-But once I began encouraging our family to eat more gluten-free, I had a heck of a time adapting my old tried-and-true blueberry muffin recipe to a gluten-free version that wasn’t dry and disappointing.
+But once we began shifting toward eating more gluten-free, I had a heck of a time adapting my old tried-and-true blueberry muffin recipe to a gluten-free version that wasn’t dry and disappointing.
 I just couldn’t give up though.
 Finally after a ton of trial and error, these Blueberry Lemon Muffins were born!

 They are absolutely bursting with blueberries.
-And the lemon flavor adds a brightness to them that is such a great way to start the morning.
+The mashed banana and flaxseed make them moist and help them stick together.
+And the lemon flavor adds a subtle brightness to them that is such a great way to start the morning.
 Even for a non morning person like me.
 They are gluten-free, oil-free, dairy-free and vegan.
 I recommend baking a double batch because, at least in our house, they go quick!

 This recipe also calls for oat flour.
-If you don’t happen to have oat flour but you do have rolled oats on hand, just throw some oats into a bullet or other high speed blender and voila!
+If you don’t happen to have oat flour but you do have rolled oats on hand, just throw some oats into a high speed blender and voila!
 Instant oat flour.